PaulskPt/M5Stack_M5NanoC6_Timezones/README.md

 ```
 Update 2024-10-23:
 ```
-This update had a totaly revised function disp_data().
+This update has a totaly revised function disp_data().
 The previous version had a memory leak.
 ```
 How this sketch works: